ksiewert/BetaScan/README.md

 5/4/17: Beta now can take in variable sample sizes for each SNP.
 In other words, not all frequencies have to be calculated using the same number of individuals.
 Because of this, the input file format has been updated.

 ## Getting Started
-Beta scan is a command line program implemented in python.
+BetaScan is a command line program implemented in python.

 ### Prerequisites
 * [Python 2](https://www.python.org/downloads/) -Language code is written in